vitalnodo/bitmsg/README.md

 ```

-To install all the necessary modules for python, including the native module
+To install all the necessary modules for python, including the pybitmsg module

 ```bash
 pip install -r requirements.txt